stclib/STC/examples/README.md

 2. A comparison function for equality;

 When your key type consists of several members, you will usually have the hash function calculate hash values for the individual members, and then somehow combine them into one hash value for the entire object.
-In order to use Viking as a map key, it is smart to define a plain-old-data "view" of the Viking struct first.
+If your key-type stores dynamic memory (e.g. CString as we will use), it is smart to define a plain-old-data "view" of the your key struct first:
 ```
 #include <stdio.h>
 #include <stc/chash.h>